adamadolfo/collabgrab/frontend/README.md

 ## Technologies

-built with create-react-app <br/>
+CollabGrab is a react application <br/>
 uses both redux for large state management as well as react hooks for small jobs <br/>
-bootstrap and react-strap front-end framework <br/>
+bootstrap and react-bootstrap front-end framework <br/>